Ram tank

-The Tank, Cruiser, Ram was a cruiser tank designed and built by Canada in the Second World War, based on the U.S. M3 Medium tank chassis.
+The Ram was a cruiser tank designed and built by Canada in the Second World War, based on the U.S. M3 Medium tank chassis.
 Due to standardization on the American Sherman tank for frontline units, it was used exclusively for training purposes and was never used in combat as a gun tank.
-The chassis was used for several other combat roles however, such as a flamethrower tank, observation post, and armoured personnel carrier.
+The chassis was used for several other combat roles however, such as a flamethrower tank, observation post and armoured personnel carrier.

 Development

 Even before the loss of the majority of the United Kingdom's tank force in France in 1940 after Dunkirk, it was recognised that tank production in the UK at the start of the war was insufficient and capacity in the US was taken for British needs.
 So it was necessary that if Canada was to equip with tanks they would have to be manufactured locally.
 In June 1940 the Canadian Pacific Railway's Angus Shops in Montreal, as the only large firm with spare capacity, had received a contract to produce 300 partially fitted out Valentine tanks for the British; this was followed later with one for 488 complete tanks for Canada.
 However the Valentine was an infantry tank and Canada required a cruiser tank for its recently formed armoured division.
 In the end 1,420 Valentines were produced by CPR, most of which were supplied to the USSR.
 Although the Valentine used a number of American produced parts, its reliance on British components, difficulties in adapting its manufacture to North American methods, and other problems such as limitations to the availability of the right type of armour plate affected Valentine production.
 The Canadian Joint Committee on Tank Development concluded, in September 1940, that its cruiser tank should be based on a US rather than a British design.
 This would be quicker and allow it to use components already in production for the US design.